Tribalnetwork/Portfolio-Network/README.md

 9. Return to step 1 and repeat: fetch/pull, edit, push, merge branch, publish!

-You can also refer to the 'Additional Guides' Repo for more help.
+You can also refer to the [additional guides](https://github.com/Tribalnetwork/Additional-Guides#summary-of-not-yet-implemented-features-that-need-backend-work) Repo for more help.